AoiMoe/cowboy_post_bench/README.md

 ### Findings
 - Cowboy2 is about 10 times (without JIT) or 7.6 times (with JIT) slower than cowboy1 for uploading 1 1Gbyte file.
 - Changing `active_n` or `length` has too little effect to solve the problem.
+- Changing `buffer` has large effect, but still slightly slower than Cowboy1.